tom-henderson/tom-henderson.github.io/_posts/2014-08-19-starting-from-scratch.md

 title: Starting from scratch
 ---

-I've always been slighly proud of the fact that my OS X home folder has stayed with me for so long, across so many devices.
-It started life on our PowerMac G4, and has stayed with me through my 12" Powerbook, and my previous 13" Powerbook since 2010.
+I've always been slightly proud of the fact that my OS X home folder has stayed with me for so long, across so many devices.
+It started life on our PowerMac G4, and has stayed with me through my 12" PowerBook, and my previous 13" PowerBook since 2010.

 Apple's Migration Assistant has come a long way since the first time I used it, and for users at work I don't hesitate to use it to move their settings from machine to machine.
 When an account has been around as long as mine though it does pick up a fair amount of cruft, so I figured it was time to rebuild.